therealadil/therealadil/README.md

 # The Code Rises 🦇

-> "It's not who I am underneath, but what I code that defines me." - Batman, probably
+> "It's not who I am underneath, but what I code that defines me."

 ## About Me